hasethakuru/Node-Evaluator/README.md

 # Node Math
-### Node Math is Easy, safe, ultra light Mathematical Calculator For Javascript
+### Node Math is a Easy, safe, ultra light Mathematical Calculator For Javascript

 Mostly Made for discord.js but you can use for other's too!